Fixed-Time Parameter Adaptation for Safe Control Synthesis: Numerical Case Studies

-We choose the CLF-CBF-QP framework ( \cite{xu2015robustness,ames2017control,black2020quadratic}) for computing the control inputs.
-To more fairly compare our proposed approach with the controllers from the literature, we tested the FxT-CLF condition in all controllers in addition to their individual approaches to stabilization.
-Because we found no meaningful differences between the native and FxT-CLF implementations in their abilities to ``shoot the gap", we present results for the latter cases.
-Our control framework is then:

-$\forall i \in \{1,\hdots,q\}$ and $\forall j \in \{1,\hdots,m\}$, where we have omitted the arguments of $V$ and $h_i$ for conciseness.
-For this problem $u_1=u_x$ and $u_2=u_y$, $\delta_0$ is a relaxation parameter (penalized by $q_0>0$) on the performance objective whose inclusion aids the feasibility of the QP, $\delta_i$ allows for larger negative values of $\dot{h}_i$ away from the boundary of the safe set, and $p_i>0$ penalizes values of $\delta_i$.
-The terms $\phi_V = \phi_V(\boldsymbol{x},\Delta(\boldsymbol{x}),\hat{\boldsymbol{\theta}},\eta)$ and $\phi_h = \phi_h(\boldsymbol{x},\Delta(\boldsymbol{x}),\hat{\boldsymbol{\theta}},\eta)$ are left intentionally vague and are used as placeholders that represent the specific way in which each work from the literature treats the parametric uncertainty in the system dynamics.
-For example, in this paper we propose the fixed-time adaptation law \eqref{eq: FxT Estimation Law} to learn the uncertain term in the system dynamics, whereas in \cite{black2020quadratic} rCBFs are used to protect against the worst-case disturbance.
-The $\phi_V$ and $\phi_h$ terms encode these differences between the considered works.
-To summarize, \eqref{u constraint} enforces input constraints, \eqref{d1 constraint} imposes a lower bound on the relaxation coefficients $\delta_i$, \eqref{pt_V} encodes FxT convergence to the goal, and safety is guaranteed by \eqref{pt_S1}.
+where $\delta_0$ is a relaxation parameter (penalized by $q_0>0$) that aids the QP feasibility, $\delta_i$ allows for larger negative values of $\dot{h}_i$ away from the boundary of the safe set, and $p_i>0$ penalizes $\delta_i$.
+The terms $\phi_V = \phi_V(\boldsymbol{x},\Delta(\boldsymbol{x}),\hat{\boldsymbol{\theta}},\eta)$ and $\phi_h = \phi_h(\boldsymbol{x},\Delta(\boldsymbol{x}),\hat{\boldsymbol{\theta}},\eta)$ are left intentionally vague and denote placeholders for how each work from the literature treats the model uncertainty.
+To summarize, \eqref{u constraint} enforces input constraints, \eqref{d1 constraint} constrains the relaxation coefficients $\delta_i$, \eqref{pt_V} encodes FxT convergence to the goal, and \eqref{pt_S1} guarantees safety.
+To fairly compare the proposed approach with the literature, the FxT-CLF condition was tested in all controllers in addition to their native approaches to stabilization.
+No meaningful differences were found between these cases, and thus results are presented for the FxT-CLF cases.

-The simulated state, control, and CBF trajectories for the case of the full-rank regressor, $\Delta=\Delta_F$, are shown in Figure \ref{fig.simple_fr}.
-It is worth noting from Figure \ref{fig.simple_trajectories_fr} that the only controllers that successfully reach the goal while maintaining safety at all times are those that closely estimate the unknown parameters in the system dynamics, i.e. the BLA, LSM, and PRO approaches.
-In fact, we observe from Figure \ref{fig.simple_theta_fr} that, in accordance with Theorem \ref{Thm: FxT Parameter Adaptation}, the parameter estimates, $\hat{\theta}$, converge to their true values within fixed-time $T$ given by \eqref{eq: FxT Time Bound}.
-Figure \ref{fig.simple_controls_fr} further highlights that our technique accomplishes safe goal-reaching while avoiding the undesirable chattering control behavior exhibited by the TAY approach \cite{Taylor2019aCBF}.